rachelcolby11/portfolio-kami/_portfolio/3-thebuzz.md

 {:.center}
 ### Overview

-Blocipedia is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis.
-Users can pay to upgrade their membership, allowing them to view and create private wikis.
+The Buzz is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis -- like a smaller, trendier version of Wikipedia where users share knowledge and read what everyone's buzzing about.
+For a small charge, users can upgrade their membership to Premium, allowing them to view and create private wikis.

 {:.center}
 ### Features